umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/KnownLimitationsAndConsiderations.md

 * You can add the correct credentials that reference your Umbraco Cloud secrets by following the steps below:
   1. Login to Kudu on your leftmost environment.
   2. Navigate to your NuGet.config file via the console (the default location is the repository root).
-  3. Edit the NuGet.config file to include your private feed and credentials
+  3. Edit the NuGet.config file to include your private feed and credentials.
-  4. Save the file
+  4. Save the file.
-  5. Commit the changes while in Kudu
+  5. Commit the changes while in Kudu.
 * After making sure that your NuGet.config has the credentials for your private feed, copy the NuGet.config file to your local project.
 You should be able to trigger the CI/CD flow successfully afterwards.

 As we continue to prototype and gather insights from beta users, there are some known limitations and considerations to be aware of: